-Several days ago I received a hurtful email. (for the sake of clarity, the email came from someone I’ll call Jane) I guess I kind of asked for it.
+Early in Ian’s recovery, I received a shocking and hurtful email. (the email came from someone I’ll refer to as Jane) I guess I kind of asked for it.
 Jane wrote in response to my request for honest feedback to my blog.
-It is true, I really wanted to know how it was being received.
+It is true, I really wanted to know what readers thought.
 Really!

-Really is a frequently used word in our family.
+Really is a frequently used word in our home.
 Spoken to the towel on the bathroom floor, again… REALLY?!
-Gestured to the bad driver who just cut you off, REALLY?
-Said to the hospital’s incorrect bill, REALLY?!
+Gestured to the bad driver who just cut me off, REALLY?
+Said to another incorrect hospital bill… REALLY?!
 The word really is most effective when used with an extra measure of disdain.

 Count to 10

-The old Debbie would have hit reply within seconds.
-I counted to 10, prayed for the writer and for grace and wisdom.
+I fought the urge to hit reply with anger.
+I counted to 10, prayed for the sender and for grace and wisdom.
 With care, I typed what I thought was an appropriate and gracious reply.
-I even ran it by Doug before I hit send.
-That should be it.
-Move on.
+I even asked Doug to read it before I hit send.
+That should be the end of it.

-Today I read a blog of a well known, popular author who has published over 10 books.
+Then… I read an excerpt from a well known author.
 She offered a sneak peak to pre order her latest book; inspired by what she refers to as her season of hardship.
-Intrigued, I dug a little deeper.
+Intrigued, I read further.
 Her 11 yr old daughter broke her arm and wouldn’t be able to compete as a gymnast anymore.
-I have not read the entire book, but that was the preamble to her family’s hardship.
+I haven’t read the entire book, but that was the preamble to her family’s hardship.
 I found myself saying REALLY?!

-The timing of the blog was curious and clearly facilitated by God.
-In that instant, as if He used a two by four to my head, God dislodged some desperately needed clarity… How dare I?
-With little thought, I was judging the pain and circumstances of someone else.
-Apparently, the voice in my head whispers, I’m the self appointed judge to all pain and suffering.
-I am being a bit facetious.
-But with some new awareness, my heart has softened for Jane.
-She has had to endure a lot.
-And I cannot imagine.
+The timing was no coincidence.
+As if God used a two by four to dislodge some desperately needed understanding… With little thought, I was judging the pain and circumstances of someone else.
+How dare I?
+Apparently, the voice in my head told me that I was the self appointed judge to all suffering.
+With some fresh awareness, my heart softened for Jane.
+She has had to endure a lot and I cannot imagine.

 To state the obvious….
 PAIN IS PAIN.
-To judge another’s DEGREE of pain serves no purpose.
+To judge another’s pain serves no purpose.
 And to compare my pain to your pain serves no purpose.
-Frankly, in spite of sincere effort, understanding another’s pain is impossible.
-We can try to identify, empathize and understand, but our efforts are inadequate.
-Only God can FULLY understand.
-I am certain God knows and understands Jane’s pain.
-Still, and most importantly, in the midst of pain and suffering (big or little) God can be present, but so can Satan.
+In spite of sincere effort, understanding another’s pain fully, is impossible.
+With compassion, we can try empathize and understand, but our efforts are never comprehensive.
+Only God can perfectly understand.
+Still, and most importantly, in the midst of pain and suffering whether big or small God is present, but so is the enemy.

 Hurt people, Hurt people

 Consider this truth… hurt people, hurt people.
 If you’re human, I suspect you can relate.
-I know I am guilty of causing this truth.
-I am hurt, and then, with no effort at all, I project my hurt to an unsuspecting loved one.
+I know I am guilty.
+I am hurt, and then, without realizing it, I project my hurt onto someone else.
 With a sharp tongue or an inpatient gesture, I’ve nurtured satan’s playground.
-Satan has a big advantage.
-The time it takes to heal always takes longer than the initial hurt.
-Conditions become ideal for sustained and progressive hurt.
-And just like that, Satan settles in and gets comfy.
+Because the time it takes to heal always takes longer than the initial hurt, satan has an advantage.
+Without relying on the power of God, conditions become fertile for more fall out and more people to be hurt.
+And just like that, the enemy has settled in and made himself comfortable.